-Everyone looks forward to going on holiday and getting away from the routine.
-If you’re living with a lung condition, or looking after someone who is, it can take a bit more planning.
+Everyone looks forward to going on holiday and getting away from their routine.
+But if you’re living with a lung condition, or looking after someone who is, it can take a bit more planning.

-If you use oxygen, it is relatively easy to arrange for oxygen equipment to be delivered to any part of the UK.
-You will know yourself how you would cope with a long car journey to Cornwall or a coach trip to Blackpool.
+Travelling with a lung condition in the UK doesn’t usually present too many issues.
+If you use oxygen, it is relatively easy to arrange for your oxygen provider to deliver your oxygen equipment to any part of the UK.
+You will also know how you would cope with a long car journey to Cornwall or a coach trip to Blackpool.

-However travelling abroad can present some additional issues to consider, particularly if you are flying.
-And if you use oxygen, you will also need to plan ahead to ensure it’s there when you need it.
+But travelling abroad can present some additional challenges to consider, particularly if you’re flying.
+And if you use oxygen, you will also need to plan ahead to make sure it’s there when you need it.

 The world is your oyster.
-However, you should think about the following factors before you travel:
+But think about things like: